gnu-user/genetic-algorithm-research/README.md

-Our initial course project was to implement a solution to the [8 Queens Puzzle](https://en.wikipedia.org/wiki/8_queens) our solution to the problem involved using variable mutation rather than a fixed mutation rate performed extremely well.
-The purpose of this research is to further investigate the potential applications for using our method of variable mutation rate rather than a constant fixed mutation rate by evaluating the effectiveness of variable mutation rate for larger size of the N Queens problem.
+Our initial course project was to implement a solution to the [8 Queens Puzzle](https://en.wikipedia.org/wiki/8_queens) our solution to the problem using a variable mutation rate rather than a fixed mutation rate performed extremely well.
+As a result, the purpose of this research is to further investigate the potential applications for using our method of a variable mutation rate rather than a constant fixed mutation rate by evaluating the effectiveness of a variable mutation rate for larger size of the N Queens Puzzle.

 Our implementation uses a standard Genetic Algrorithm **(GA)** with roulette wheel selection method as well as cross-over, mutation, and cloning for the